kubernetes-sigs/gateway-api-inference-extension/site-src/guides/latency-based-predictor.md

 ### Deployment

 To enable latency-based routing, you must enable the latency predictor in the chart and have built the images for the training/prediction sidecars, which are then deployed as containers alongside the Endpoint Picker.
-When the latency predictor is enabled, the `slo-aware-routing` and `slo-aware-profile-handler` plugins are automatically configured.
+When the latency predictor is enabled, the `predicted-latency-scorer` and `predicted-latency-profile-handler` plugins are automatically configured.

 #### Steps: